-One issue with self-directed online and app-based learning is that learners do not receive any recognition when they work through and complete a resource.
+One issue with self-directed online and app based learning tends to be that learners do not receive any recognition when they work through and complete a resource.
 This changes with Open Badges.
 It enables the learner to prove they understand what they have learned and apply it in their work.